-While we understand the economic significance of military base activity in some areas of New Mexico, Holloman’s proposal would not bring economic gains to the Gila Region.
-On the contrary, Holloman’s proposal would harm one of the area’s principal economic assets identified in its current economic development plans: quality of life amenities, including the rural nature of small towns and villages in a beautiful landscape, far from the disturbance of big cities, with easy access to wilderness and solitude.
+While we understand the economic significance of military base activity in some areas of New Mexico, the Air Force proposal for Holloman AFB would not bring economic gains to the Gila Region.
+On the contrary, this proposal could harm one of the area’s principal economic assets identified in Grant County’s current economic development plans: quality of life amenities, including the rural nature of small towns and villages in a beautiful landscape, far from the disturbance of big cities, with easy access to wilderness and solitude.

 A clean, quiet environment is directly linked to the tourism and outdoor recreation economy in the Gila region.
 The tourism economy in New Mexico is growing and in some places, is breaking records.